mavlink/MAVSDK-Swift/README.md

 ### Build the SDK

 MAVSDK functions are mainly generated from files in the _/proto_ submodule (see _Sources/MAVSDK-Swift/proto_).
-First, you may need to intialize any unitialized and/or nested submodules.
+First, you may need to initialize any uninitialized and nested submodules.

 ```shell
 git submodule update --init --recursive
 ```

-Prior to building the SDK you may need to install the following packages via [Homebrew](https://brew.sh/).
+Before building the SDK you may need to install the following packages via [Homebrew](https://brew.sh/).

 ```shell
 brew install protobuf
 ```

 You will also need to install the following [Python](https://www.python.org/) libraries for MAVSDK.
-The first two commands are optional and the last is required.
+The first two commands are optional, and the last is required.

 ```shell
 python3 -m venv venv